mrhaffner/ski-pass-snow-compare-front/README.md

 ~~https://ski-pass-snow-compare-front.vercel.app/~~

-Unfortunately, Heroku no longers a free tier, so the back end is non-functional.
+Unfortunately, Heroku no longer offers a free tier, so the back end is non-functional.

 ## Visit the back end's repository: